 By the time Colin Cabral made partner at Proskauer Rose in 2016, he had proven himself by successfully handling intellectual property matters involving complex technologies, patent law and life sciences.
 Cabral was part of a legal team that represented the biotechnology corporation Amgen in a life sciences patent matter regarding its development of a biosimilar of the cancer treatment drug Avastin marketed by Genentech.
 In February 2017, the competitor filed a complaint in a federal court claiming that Amgen did not disclose the information needed to determine whether it infringed Genentech's patented drug, which generates annually about $7 billion in sales.
 About two weeks later, Cabral and his team obtained a dismissal of the allegation that the client violated the "patent dance" portion of the Biologics Price Competition and Innovation Act.

 Securities litigator Daniel Pfefferbaum of Robbins Geller Rudman & Dowd was a key player in the litigation team that earned a historic recovery on a pro bono basis for Trump University students in two class actions against Donald Trump.
-After a six-and-half-year battle, the legal team reached an approximately $25 million to about 7,000 customers with each receiving more than half of their money back and as much as a full refund.
+After a six-and-half-year battle, the legal team reached an arrangement for approximately $25 million for about 7,000 customers with each receiving more than half of their money back and as much as a full refund.

 Based in Silicon Valley, David Singh with Weil Gotshal & Manges tends to a diverse practice that covers a wide variety of commercial litigation matters including consumer class actions.
 Singh's practice also incorporates issues of cybersecurity, data privacy and information management as well as trade secrets matters.
 He worked to obtain motions to dismiss two separate consumer class action complaints against a major technology company on an allegation of a defect in its top-selling device and another regarding a Wi-Fi feature of its operating system.
 Singh also secured a dismissal of a class action complaint against the pharmaceutical company Sanofi regarding the alleged inadequate recall of its epinephrine auto-injector device Auvi-Q.